Nithya-Satheesh/Nithya-Satheesh/README.md

 ### Hi there 👋 I am Nithya Satheesh
 ![](https://visitor-badge.laobi.icu/badge?page_id=Nithya-Satheesh.Nithya-Satheesh)

-- 🌱 I’m currently learning React
+- 🌱 I’m currently working as a backend developer
-- 👯 I’m looking to collaborate on any Flutter, React or ML projects.
+- 👯 I’m looking to collaborate on any Django, Flutter, React or ML projects.

 <br />